-Section 302.
-Adoption of Municipal, Multimunicipal and 24 25 County Comprehensive Plans and Plan Amendments.--(a) The 26 governing body [may] shall adopt and amend the comprehensive 27 plan as a whole or in part.
-Before adopting or amending a 28 comprehensive plan, or any part thereof, the planning agency 29 shall hold at least one public meeting before forwarding the 30 proposed comprehensive plan or amendment thereof to the 20070H1525B2242 - 10 - governing body.
-In reviewing the proposed comprehensive plan, 1 2 the governing body shall consider the comments of the county, 3 contiguous municipalities and the school district, as well as 4 the public meeting comments and the recommendations of the 5 municipal planning agency.
-The comments of the county, contiguous municipalities and the local school district shall be 6 7 made to the governing body within 45 days of receipt by the governing body, and the proposed plan or amendment thereto shall 8 9 not be acted upon until such comment is received.
-If, however, 10 the contiguous municipalities and the local school district fail 11 to respond within 45 days, the governing body may proceed 12 without their comments.

-14 Section 303.
-Legal Status of Comprehensive Plan Within the 15 Jurisdiction that Adopted the Plan.--

-16 (c) [Notwithstanding any other provision of this act, no 17 action by the governing body of a municipality shall be invalid 18 nor shall the same be subject to challenge or appeal on the 19 basis that such action is inconsistent with, or fails to comply 20 with, the provision of a comprehensive plan.]

-(1) A formally adopted county, municipal or multimunicipal comprehensive plan, if one exists, shall be used as a guide by the governing body of a municipality, its departments, agencies and appointed authorities in adopting or amending any land use ordinance or taking any proposed action that is to be submitted to the planning agency in

-27 accordance with subsection (a).

-29 (2) Municipal zoning, subdivision and land development 30 regulations and capital improvement programs shall generally 20070H1525B2242 - 11 - 1 implement the municipal and multimunicipal comprehensive plan 2 or, where none exists, the municipal statement of community 3 development objectives.
+- 1 governing body.
+In reviewing the proposed comprehensive plan, - 2 the governing body shall consider the comments of the county, - 3 contiguous municipalities and the school district, as well as - 4 the public meeting comments and the recommendations of the - 5 municipal planning agency.
+The comments of the county, - 6 contiguous municipalities and the local school district shall be - 7 made to the governing body within 45 days of receipt by the - 8 governing body, and the proposed plan or amendment thereto shall - 9 not be acted upon until such comment is received.
+If, however, - 10 the contiguous municipalities and the local school district fail - 11 to respond within 45 days, the governing body may proceed - 12 without their comments. - 13 - 14 Section 303.
+Legal Status of Comprehensive Plan Within the - 15 Jurisdiction that Adopted the Plan.-- - 16 (c) [Notwithstanding any other provision of this act, no - 17 action by the governing body of a municipality shall be invalid - 18 nor shall the same be subject to challenge or appeal on the - 19 basis that such action is inconsistent with, or fails to comply - 20 with, the provision of a comprehensive plan.] - 21 (1) A formally adopted county, municipal or - 22 multimunicipal comprehensive plan, if one exists, shall be - used as a guide by the governing body of a municipality, its - departments, agencies and appointed authorities in adopting - or amending any land use ordinance or taking any proposed - action that is to be submitted to the planning agency in - 27 accordance with subsection (a). - 28 [(d)] - 29 (2) Municipal zoning, subdivision and land development - 30 regulations and capital improvement programs shall generally

-Section 3.
-The act is amended by adding a section to read: 5 Section 303.1.
-General Consistency.--(a) In accordance with this section, a municipal governing body shall make a finding 6 that a proposed ordinance is generally consistent with the 7 comprehensive plan.
-A finding of general consistency shall be 8 9 considered and made concurrently with and as part of the 10 ordinance enactment process prescribed in this act and as further prescribed in this section.
-11 12 (b) The issue of the general consistency of a proposed 13 ordinance with the comprehensive plan shall be considered at the public hearing required to be held prior to a municipal 14 15 governing body voting to approve the ordinance.
-16 (c) The public notice of the public hearing shall include a statement that any person, including a representative of the 17 18 municipal or county planning agency, may provide written comments prior to the hearing or may request to present 19 20 testimony at the hearing on the question of whether a proposed 21 ordinance is generally consistent with the comprehensive plan.
-22 (d) After receiving comments and testimony pursuant to 23 subsection (c), and prior to voting on the proposed ordinance, 24 the governing body shall find that general consistency exists if 25 it determines that the proposed ordinance promotes, rather than conflicts with the goals, objectives, policies and strategies 26 27 set forth in the comprehensive plan.
-In order to be found 28 generally consistent with a comprehensive plan, an ordinance need not accomplish all of the goals, objectives, policies and 29 strategies set forth in the comprehensive plan.
-30
+- 1 implement the municipal and multimunicipal comprehensive plan - or, where none exists, the municipal statement of community - 3 development objectives. - 4 Section 3.
+The act is amended by adding a section to read: - 5 Section 303.1.
+General Consistency.--(a) In accordance with - 6 this section, a municipal governing body shall make a finding - 7 that a proposed ordinance is generally consistent with the - 8 comprehensive plan.
+A finding of general consistency shall be - 9 considered and made concurrently with and as part of the - 10 ordinance enactment process prescribed in this act and as - 11 further prescribed in this section. - 12 (b) The issue of the general consistency of a proposed - 13 ordinance with the comprehensive plan shall be considered at the - 14 public hearing required to be held prior to a municipal - 15 governing body voting to approve the ordinance. - 16 (c) The public notice of the public hearing shall include a - 17 statement that any person, including a representative of the - 18 municipal or county planning agency, may provide written - 19 comments prior to the hearing or may request to present - 20 testimony at the hearing on the question of whether a proposed - 21 ordinance is generally consistent with the comprehensive plan. - 22 (d) After receiving comments and testimony pursuant to - 23 subsection (c), and prior to voting on the proposed ordinance, - 24 the governing body shall find that general consistency exists if - 25 it determines that the proposed ordinance promotes, rather than - 26 conflicts with the goals, objectives, policies and strategies - 27 set forth in the comprehensive plan.
+In order to be found - 28 generally consistent with a comprehensive plan, an ordinance - 29 need not accomplish all of the goals, objectives, policies and - 30 strategies set forth in the comprehensive plan.